IBM/car-auction-network-fabric-node-sdk/README.md

 To do this, simply fill out the form with the same exact way,  and increase the `Chaincode Version` by one.
 This will enable you to do a chaincode update, and will allow you to use the new chaincode when invoking transactions

-⚠️🚧⚠️ <b>ENSURE YOU CHOOSE BOTH CHAINCODE AND PACKAGE.JSON FILES TO UPLOAD TO PEER AT THIS STEP</b> ⚠️🚧⚠️ Choose your chaincode files from the `car-auction-network-fabric-node-sdk/chaincode` (recently cloned) directory.
+⚠️🚧⚠️ <b>READ CAREFULLY - UPLOAD BOTH CHAINCODE AND PACKAGE.JSON IN NEXT STEP</b> ⚠️🚧⚠️

+Choose your chaincode files from the `car-auction-network-fabric-node-sdk/chaincode` (recently cloned) directory.
 Inside that directory, you should find a `package.json` and `carauction.js` file.
 Select both of those.